-Teni Arlen's Poetry Collection "To Tell with a Book Why I Am Here" Published by ARI Press
+Teni Arlen's Poetry Collection "Saying with Passion Why I Am Here" Published by ARI Press

-ARI Literature Foundation has published Teny Arlen’s collection of poems To Tell with a Book Why I Am Here.
-Being born and having lived in the US, Teny decided to write in “new native” language, Armenian, which she started to learn after her 20s.
+ARI Literature Foundation has published Tenny Arlen’s collection of poems, Saying with Passion Why I Am Here.
+Born and raised in the USA, Tenny decided to write in her “native,” but at the same time adopted language, Armenian, which she started to learn at age 21.

-Despite of the fact that Armenian diaspora is one of the oldest and largest in the USA, this book is the only piece of fiction written in Armenian language by a US born author during the last 120 years.
+Even though the Armenian diaspora is one of the oldest and largest in the USA, this book is in fact the first full-length volume of creative literature written and published in Armenian by a US-born author during the community’s 130-year history.

 The poems reveal a powerful and creative voice, able to give expression to subtleties of human emotion and experience.
 She does not shy away from confronting life’s most gripping existential questions or entering the most deep and inner recesses of the self.